mborik/z80-macroasm-vscode/README.md

   >+ **"c-style"**: `0x1fff` | `0xB45D`
 - `z80-macroasm.format.hexaNumberCase` - When reformatting of hexadecimal numbers was enabled, whether it's to be additional case processing applied when `true` means uppercased, `false` lowercased.
   > default: `"no-change"`
-- `z80-macroasm.format.suggestOnInstructions` - Extension will suggest also basic instruction mnemonics for the auto-completion, not only instruction arguments.
-  > default: `false`
-- `z80-macroasm.format.suggestCommitWithCustomKeys` - Extension will commit suggesttions with extension's custom keys (enter, tab, or comma).
-Otherwise, only predefined shortcut will commit suggestion.
-  > default: `false`
 - `z80-macroasm.format.splitInstructionsByColon` - Split colon separated instructions to lines.
   > default: `true`